 Mt.
 St. Joseph's

-Under Condit's leadership, Miami is coming off an amazing season in 2016.
-Last year the RedHawks finished 24-7 and were co-MAC Regular Season champions for the first time since 1998, finishing with a 15-1 league record.
+Under Condit's leadership, Miami has won eight MAC Championships, including each of the past two seasons.
+Last year the RedHawks were 23-9 and were co-MAC Regular Season champions.
+They went on to win the MAC Tournament title for the first since 2007, defeating Western Michigan in the championship match.
+In 2016, Miami finished 24-7 and was co-MAC Regular Season champions with a 15-1 league record.
 After reaching the MAC Tournament Championship match, Miami earned its fourth-ever at-large bid to the NCAA Tournament, where it took a set off of Pac-12 member Oregon before dropping a 1-3 decision.
-With 13 letterwinners returning and five talented newcomers joining the squad, Condit and the `Hawks are excited by the high expectations going into the 2017 season.

 Foreign tours have been a staple under Condit.
 The team had the benefit of having bonded and practiced together on a European trip back in May 2016.
 Visiting Germany, Poland and the Czech Republic, the RedHawks visited many historical sites and played six matches against professional teams, finishing with a 5-1 record.
 Allowed once every four seasons, Miami traveled to Brazil in 2007 and visited Austria, Slovenia and Italy in 2012.